ugo-emekauwa/cisco-imm-automation-tools/README.md

 </h1>

 <p align="center">
   Cisco IMM Automation Tools is a suite of software for automating the build and deployment of Cisco UCS Pools, Policies, and Profiles on Cisco Intersight for UCS X-Series hardware and previous generation UCS systems.
-The automation of Intersight Managed Mode is simplified with easy to use tools requiring minimal programming knowledge.
+The automation of Intersight Managed Mode is simplified and requires minimal programming knowledge.
 </p>
 <br>